wor3835/2171-swen-261-06-d-kotd/docs/DesignDoc.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A lobby contains all the players.
 It keeps track of whether each player is in a game or not.
 Two players that are not in a game may face each other.
-Players play games by move the pieces on the game board.
+Players play games by moving the pieces on the game board.
 Players may resign and leave from games whenever.
 Spectators can watch a game until it is over.
 They cannot play while spectating.

 * Game: